-Our Spectrum of Space evening course will reveal the wonders of the Universe in unimaginable ways.
-Using the electromagnetic spectrum, you’ll learn about star formation and the dynamic structure of the Sun; you’ll discover how radio is transforming our understanding of astronomy; and how microwaves penetrate clouds and help predict changes here on Earth.
+Our Spectrum of Space course will reveal the wonders of the Universe in unimaginable ways.
+Using the electromagnetic spectrum, you’ll learn about the dynamic structure of the Sun; discover how radio is transforming our understanding of astronomy; and how microwaves help predict weather here on Earth.

 Melanie Davies FRAS

 30th March 2021